Bonnie and Clyde

 Regarding Bonnie and Clyde.
 Clyde Barrow and Bonnie Parker hid out with an accomplice who lived near Winnsboro, Bonnie and Clyde occasionally visited downtown Winnsboro to eat, shop, and (rumor has it) to pick up a supply of ammunition in front of the depot.
 Winnsboro was one of the last places the notorious duo were known to stop before their death in Louisiana in May 1934.

 Credits.
-This page was last revised on September 14, 2019.
-This page originally submitted on September 14, 2019, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 87 times since then.
+This page was last revised on December 23, 2019.
+It was originally submitted on September 14, 2019, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 230 times since then and 138 times this year.
 Photos: 1, 2, 3. submitted on September 14, 2019, by Mark Hilton of Montgomery, Alabama.